-The focus groups followed a set protocol and a predetermined list of topics, which was developed from the focus group protocol and topics employed for the NFBA needs assessment; that list of topics had been modified twice (after the first round of focus groups and in preparation for the Rural Health Partnership focus group).
-The protocol included housekeepingtype activities, such as having participants sign in and complete nameplates, an introduction that explained what the project is about and the purpose of the focus group, and general information about recording and other procedures.
+The focus groups followed a set protocol and a predetermined list of topics, which was modified twice (after the first round of focus groups and in preparation for the Rural Health Partnership focus group).
+The protocol included housekeeping-type activities, such as having participants sign in and complete nameplates, an introduction that explained what the project is about and the purpose of the focus group, and general information about recording and other procedures.
 The topics included general background on the participants and their institutions, participants' impressions of their institutions' current broadband and technology, impacts of broadband on regional economic development, and factors that affect broadband access and use in their institutions, among others.
 Each topic included several probing questions to elicit additional information.
-More detail on the protocol and questions can be provided to the FRBA upon request.
+A separate list of questions was developed for the focus group with health-related institutions that focused on broadband and its impacts on healthcare.
+More detail on the protocol and questions can be provided to the NFBA upon request.